When choosing roof slates for your renovation or self build, there are several factors to consider, including:

 What About Imported Slate?

-Imported slate offers competitive prices and an array of different hues, making it a popular choice.
-Spain is by far the largest exporter, providing nearly 75% of all slate worldwide.
+Imported slate (Spain is by far the largest exporter) offers competitive prices and an array of different hues, making it a popular choice.
 Canadian slate is also a good alternative to Welsh slate.

 Imported slate has been subject to bad press, but it can be a good purchase if researched thoroughly.